© 2018 Simona David

 Roxbury Writers’ Residency program, founded by DeWitt and Jakubiec, gives participants the opportunity to work in a secluded location on a 27-acre farm, and receive feedback from top-notch professionals.
 Writers can enroll in the three-day standard program, or book a room and design their own schedule.
 Jakubiec, who is the author of I Actually Wore This: Clothes We Can’t Believe We Bought published by Rizzoli, offers author portrait sessions on sight, thus immortalizing the experience.

 “Our hopes for the future are many,” explains DeWitt.
-“Short term, we are looking into funding through the Mark Project to be able to build additional artist cabins as well as provide scholarship assistance to residents.
+“Short term, we are looking into funding through the MARK Project to be able to build additional artist cabins as well as provide scholarship assistance to residents.
 Long term, we have our eye on building a barn and studio space.
-Fashioning it from the existing blue prints for the original dairy barn which was torn down and filling it with artist studios ~ a metal workshop, a digital photography room, a dark room, a and performance space with the hope of expanding the residency to attract artists across various media and disciplines.
+Fashioning it from the existing blue prints for the original dairy barn which was torn down and filling it with artist studios ~ a metal workshop, a digital photography room, a dark room, and a performance space with the hope of expanding the residency to attract artists across various media and disciplines.
 We’re also horse enthusiasts and we would like to eventually bring that unique angle to our residents,” she adds.

 Roxbury’s charming appeal and bucolic scenery have in fact attracted a wide range of creatives for years – artists, writers, an Oscar winning filmmaker, fashion and theater professionals, and other creatives have made Roxbury their home.
 How Art Is Made: In the Catskills by this author features some of these creatives, including sculptor Brian Tolle, and painters Adam Cohen and Ellen Wong, whose studios are located in Roxbury.
 This burgeoning artistic community can only benefit from the newly opened writers’ retreat with the potential expansion into a full arts colony similar perhaps to Byrdcliffe in Woodstock or Sugar Maples in Maplecrest.
 In recent years Mount Tremper Arts opened to offer performing artists a space to rehearse and explore new ideas.